vlievin/booster-pytorch/README.md

 ## Evaluator

-The Evaluator computes a forward pass through the model, the loss and additional Diagnostics.
+The base Evaluator class is a framework to perform loss and diagnostics computation.

 ```python
 from booster.evaluation import Classification